Running For Congress, Brianna Wu Criticizes The FBI's GamerGate Report

 No, you unimportant half-melted snowflake, the world does not revolve around you and yours.

-No one gives a fuck (Score:2)
+No one gives a fuck (Score:5, Insightful)

 Lady, no one gives a fuck.
 Do something about hunger, or world peace, or H1Bs, or unemployment, or campaign corruption, or lobbyists, or something that matters.